-relationship between price and quantity of goods
+The relationship between price and quantity of a good

 - The main difference is that supply is the concept, while the supply schedule is a detailed, tabular representation of that concept.